Blockheads-Messagebot/MessageBot/.github/CONTRIBUTING.md

 Please keep pull requests to one bugfix / feature, this makes them easier to review and more likely to be merged in.

+Don't bump the version - this will be done when publishing so that I can review changes to ensure semver is followed.

 #### Code style

 - Indent with 4 spaces